Agreements with Incyte Corporation

 3. Agreements with Incyte Corporation

 In January 2018, the Company and Incyte entered into a Target Discovery, Research Collaboration and Option Agreement (the “Collaboration Agreement”).
 Under the Collaboration Agreement, the Company is using its proprietary gene control platform to identify novel therapeutic targets with a focus on myeloproliferative neoplasms, and Incyte has received options to obtain exclusive worldwide rights to intellectual property resulting from the collaboration for the development and commercialization of therapeutic products directed to up to seven validated targets.
-For each option exercised by Incyte, Incyte will have the exclusive worldwide right to use the licensed intellectual property to develop and commercialize therapeutic products that modulate the target as to which the option was exercised.
+Incyte will have exclusive worldwide rights to develop and commercialize any therapies under the collaboration that modulate those validated targets.
 Under the terms of the Collaboration Agreement, Incyte paid the Company $10.0 million in up-front consideration, consisting of $2.5 million in cash and $7.5 million in pre-paid research funding (the “Prepaid Research Amount”).
 The Company’s activities under the Collaboration Agreement are subject to a joint research plan and, subject to certain exceptions, Incyte is responsible for funding the Company’s activities under the research plan, including amounts in excess of the Prepaid Research Amount.

 The Company analyzed the Collaboration Agreement to assess whether it is within the scope of ASC 808.
 As it was determined that the arrangement did not involve joint operating activities performed by parties that are both active participants in the activities and exposed to significant risks and rewards dependent on the commercial success of such activities, the Company concluded that the Collaboration Agreement was not within the scope of ASC 808.
 The Company assessed the Collaboration Agreement and concluded that it represents a contract with a customer within the scope of ASC 606.

-During the three and nine months ended September 30, 2019, the Company recognized $0.6 million and $1.5 million of revenue, respectively, and $0.4 million and $1.2 million during the three and nine months ended September 30, 2018, respectively, that was previously deferred under the Collaboration Agreement.
-As of September 30, 2019, the Company has deferred revenue outstanding under the Collaboration Agreement of approximately $8.7 million, of which $1.1 million and $7.6 million were classified as short and long-term, respectively, on the Company’s condensed consolidated balance sheets.
+During the three and six months ended June 30, 2019, the Company recognized $0.5 million and $0.9 million of revenue, respectively, and $0.4 million and $0.7 million during the three and six months ended June 30, 2018, respectively, that was previously deferred under the Collaboration Agreement.
+As of June 30, 2019, the Company has deferred revenue outstanding under the Collaboration Agreement of approximately $9.3 million, of which $1.7 million and $7.6 million were classified as short and long-term, respectively, on the Company’s condensed consolidated balance sheets.

-The following table presents the changes in deferred revenue for the nine months ended September 30, 2019 (in thousands):
+The following table presents the changes in deferred revenue for the six months ended June 30, 2019 (in thousands):

 The entire disclosure of revenue from contract with customer to transfer good or service and to transfer nonfinancial asset.
 Includes, but is not limited to, disaggregation of revenue, credit loss recognized from contract with customer, judgment and change in judgment related to contract with customer, and asset recognized from cost incurred to obtain or fulfill contract with customer.
 Excludes insurance and lease contracts.